babaliaris/VampTest/README.md

 //My main.c file
 #include <VampTest/VampTest.h>

-//This MUST be defined but you, else you gonna get a link error. void VampRunBeforeAllTests()
+//This MUST be defined by you, or else you gonna get a link error. void VampRunBeforeAllTests()
 {
     printf("Starting Tests...\n\n");
 }

-//This MUST be defined but you, else you gonna get a link error. void VampRunAfterAllTests()
+//This MUST be defined by you, or else you gonna get a link error. void VampRunAfterAllTests()
 {
     printf("Finished running tests.\n\n");